awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-lambda-state-machine-cloudformation.md

 # Creating a Lambda State Machine Using AWS CloudFormation<a name="tutorial-lambda-state-machine-cloudformation"></a>

-This tutorial shows you how to create a basic AWS Lambda function and start a state machine execution automatically\.
+This tutorial shows you how to create a basic AWS Lambda function using AWS CloudFormation\.
 You will use the AWS CloudFormation console and a YAML *template* to create the *stack* \(IAM roles, the Lambda function, and the state machine\)\.
 You will then use the AWS Step Functions console to start the state machine execution\.
 For more information, see [Working with CloudFormation Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-guide.html) and the `[AWS::StepFunctions::StateMachine](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html)` resource in the *AWS CloudFormation User Guide*\.

 **Topics**
 + [Step 1: Setting Up Your AWS CloudFormation Template](#lambda-state-machine-cfn-step-1)